UtopiaMint/minecraftd/README.md

 Planned features:
 - Data path (Currently hardcoded to ```/etc/minecraftd/data/```)
-- Run as different user and uid/gid
+- Run as different uid/gid
 - ...And more!